alireza-ab/persian-date/README.md

 ### setDate()

-set date from gregorian date
+set date from the gregorian date

 > parameters are the same as the previous example